ksu-is/Budgeting/ProjectRoadMap.md

 **Rough To-Do List**
 1. Research more codeing examples as starting points for this project.
+(DONE)
    * Find what is useful in the initial code I found and scrap the rest - it has a lot of issues.

    * https://github.com/CarleneL/Basic-Budgeting.git